Episode

 .

-toward Lance menacingly, starting to get worked up about the fact that
+(Guy moves toward Lance menacingly, starting to get worked up about the fact that people have been

 .